Climate finance in Zimbabwe

-Climate finance in Zimbabwe involved the national and international funding to assist climate change adaptation and mitigation initiatives.
+Climate finance in Zimbabwe involves the national and international funding to assist climate change adaptation and mitigation initiatives.

-Energy context

-Climate finance is the term used to describe local, national, or international funding that is obtained from public, private, and alternative financial sources in order to assist climate change adaptation and mitigation initiatives.

-All climate-aligned financing that supports green growth or climate resilient development but lacks a clear climate mandate is included in our definition of climate finance, which is defined as any funding for credible climate action.

 There are now established local funding organizations like the Infrastructure Development Bank of Zimbabwe (IDBZ).
 By running the Climate Finance Facility (GFF), it offers a foundation of domestic financial resources.
 The government is also drafting a bill to address climate change.

 Serious climate-related calamities are plaguing Zimbabwe, as they are most of Southern Africa.

 Causes of climate change and its impacts on the country

 The nation is heavily impacted by this because it depends on industries like farming that are susceptible to climate change.
 Also, there are other local industries that are environmentally unfriendly in their modes of operation.
 This aggravates the impacts of climate change, thereby posing a challenge to climate financing.

 The government of Zimbabwe is working to make communities better equipped to deal with the long-term effects of climate change and to reduce their vulnerability to it.
 Nevertheless, Zimbabwe lacks the resources to manage severe climate hazards, and it's unclear what policies to implement to improve financing for climate adaptation.